ryukau/VSTPlugins/docs/manual/FDN64Reverb/FDN64Reverb_en.md

     Quality very rough indication.
 Bad means it frequently adds metallic tones to output.
 Good means almost no metallic tone.
 OK is in between good and bad.
 SFX means they sound strange as a reverb.
 Bad matrices can be used to add more effects with rotation.

-Seed:

-    フィードバック行列のランダマイズに使われるシード値です。この値を変更するとポップノイズがでることがあるので注意してください。
+Seed

-    Seed value for randomization of feedback matrix.
+:   Seed value for randomization of feedback matrix.
 Note that changing this parameter may cause pop nosie.

-Change Matrix:
+Change Matrix

-    A button to randomize feedback matrix.
+:   A button to randomize feedback matrix.
 Pressing `Change Matrix` also changes the value of `Seed`.
 Note that changing this parameter may cause pop nosie.

 ### Mix
-Dry \[dB\]:
+Dry \[dB\]

-    A gain applied to input signal which bypasses FDN.
+:   A gain applied to input signal which bypasses FDN.

-Wet \[dB\]:
+Wet \[dB\]

-    FDN output gain.
+:   FDN output gain.

-Stereo Cross:
+Stereo Cross

-    Stereo crossing feedback amount between left and right FDNs.
+:   Stereo crossing feedback amount between left and right FDNs.
 Setting `Stereo Cross` to 1.0 stops input to prevent blow up.

 ### Rotation
-Speed \[Hz\]:
+Speed \[Hz\]

-    Rotation speed of FDN input gains.
+:   Rotation speed of FDN input gains.

-Offset:
+Offset

-    Initial phase of the waveform to rotate input gains.
+:   Initial phase of the waveform to rotate input gains.

     `Offset` can be used to change the sound when `Speed` is 0, but `Skew` is greater than 0.
 Feedback matrix affects the character of output.

-Skew:
+Skew

-    Changes the waveform used to rotate input gains.
+:   Changes the waveform used to rotate input gains.
 Note that when `Skew` is set to 0, `Speed` and `Offset` stop working.

     Below is a plot of relation between `Skew` and rotation waveform.